magicicada/cp/week_by_week/week_4/other_solvers_exact.md

 This bound helps us in pruning during search.

-(If you're interested, this is one of the things you could do an 'Explainer' video on)

 # SAT solvers
 SATisfiability solvers deal specifically in solving prop logical expressions of the sort we've seen in our examples of e.g. 3-CNF-SAT.